 In recent years the curriculum of the annual Fr.
 James MacDyer Archaeology School, now in its 30th year, focuses on attracting the new participants as well as those students who wish to return to study in greater depth.
-This year, it is the turn of Early Christian and medieval archaeology.
 National Geographic last year named Gleann Cholm Cille as one of the Top 10 Historic Sites on the island of Ireland.